Musaveershaik/aws-fullstack-inventory-app-deployment/README.md

 5. **Set Up VPC**:
    - Create a VPC with both public and private subnets.
    - Ensure the EC2 instance is placed in the private subnet while the RDS instance can be accessed through it.

+6. **Set Up API Gateway**:
+   - Go to the API Gateway in the AWS Management Console.
+   - Create a new API.
+   - Define your API routes and methods (GET, POST, etc.) and link them to your EC2 backend endpoints.
+   - Deploy the API and note the endpoint URL to be used in your frontend application.

 ### 2. Deploy Backend on EC2